dmcgann-msetech/lab-imager/README.md

 ## Overview

-Lab Imager is a Windows-native engineering workstation designed for electronics inspection, microscope imaging, evidence capture, annotation workflows, repair documentation, and laboratory record generation.
+LabImager is a Windows-native engineering workstation designed for electronics inspection, microscope imaging, evidence capture, annotation workflows, repair documentation, and laboratory record generation.

-Unlike general-purpose camera software, Lab Imager is focused on bench-top technical work where images, notes, metadata, and future recordings must be captured as part of a repeatable engineering workflow.
+Unlike general-purpose camera software, LabImager is focused on bench-top technical work where images, notes, metadata, and supporting documentation must be captured as part of a repeatable engineering workflow.

 Primary use cases include: